liquity/dev/README.md

 ## Project Structure

-Liquity follows the default Truffle project structure.
-The project runs on Truffle v5.1.5.

 ### Directories

-- `packages/dev-frontend/` - Liquity Developer Interface: a bare-bones but functional React app used for interfacing with the smart contracts during development
+- `packages/dev-frontend/` - Liquity Developer Interface: a fully functional React app used for interfacing with the smart contracts during development
 - `packages/frontend/` - The front-end React app for the user-facing web interface
 - `packages/lib/` - A layer between the front-end and smart contracts that handles the intermediate logic and low-level transactions
-- `packages/contracts/` The backend development folder, contains the Truffle/Buidler project, contracts and tests
+- `packages/contracts/` The backend development folder, contains the Buidler project, contracts and tests
 - `packages/contracts/contracts/` -The core back end smart contracts written in Solidity
 - `packages/contracts/test/` - JS test suite for the system.
 Tests run in Mocha/Chai
+- `packages/contracts/gasTest/` - Non-assertive tests that return gas costs for Liquity operations under various scenarios
-- `packages/contracts/migrations/` - contains for deploying the smart contracts to the blockchain
+- `packages/contracts/migrations/` - contains Buidler script for deploying the smart contracts to the blockchain
-- `packages/contracts/utils/` - external truffle scripts - deployment helpers, gas calculators, etc
+- `packages/contracts/utils/` - external Buidler and node scripts - deployment helpers, gas calculators, etc
+- `packages/contracts/mathProofs/` - core mathematical proofs of Liquity properties, and a derivation of the scalable Stability Pool staking formula

-Backend development is done in the Buidler framework, which is compatible with Truffle projects, and allows Liquity to be deployed on the Buidler EVM network for faster compilation and test execution.
+Backend development is done in the Buidler framework, and allows Liquity to be deployed on the Buidler EVM network for fast compilation and test execution.

 ## System Architecture